mwynwood/doc2pdf/README.md

 As long as you've got the .NET Framework and Microsoft Office installed, it should run.

-You can download an EXE here: https://github.com/mwynwood/doc2pdf/blob/master/doc2pdf.exe
+You can download it here: https://github.com/mwynwood/doc2pdf/blob/master/doc2pdf.exe

 ## Built With
 * [PDFSharp](http://www.pdfsharp.net/) - Open Source .NET library that easily creates and processes PDFs